Study Group (TV series): Special appearances

 A second year student at Yusung Technical High School, and a part of the Yeonbaek Gang Quartet.

 Production

 Development

 Study Group is co-directed by Lee Jang-hoon and Yoo Beom-sang, and written by Eom Seon-ho and Oh Bo-hyun.
 It is planned by Studio Dragon and produced by Ylab Plex.
 The series is based on the popular Webtoon of the same name written by Shin Hyung-wook.

 On May 12, 2025, a representative from Studio Dragon confirmed to media outlets that the second season was already in the early stages of planning.

 Casting

+Season 1

 On August 10, 2023 Hwang Min-hyun was reportedly cast as stated by his agency, Pledis Entertainment.
 On September 20, TVING revealed the main cast which included Hwang Min-hyun, Han Ji-eun, Cha Woo-min, Lee Jong-hyun, Shin Su-hyun, Yoon Sang-jeong and Gong Do-yu.

+Season 2

+In January 2026, Hwang Min-hyun was confirmed to return for season 2.
+Shin Su-hyun, Yoon Sang-jeong and Gong Do-yu would also return for season 2.

+In addition, Jeon So-young, Kim Su-gyeom and Kwon Sang-woo were reported to join season 2.

+On July 14, 2026, it was confirmed that Yoon Hyun-suk, formerly of boy group CIX, was confirmed to join season 2, and that filming is currently in progress.